luizbgomide/EclipsePhase2e-ptbr/src.clean_html/12/22-social-actions.md

 ### Using Motivations

 Whether negotiating or picking fights, it is helpful to know what drives the person you are dealing with.
-With a lengthy conversation and a successful Persuade Test (opposed by SAV Check), you may be able to ascertain one of an NPC's motivations (GM discretion).
+With a lengthy conversation and a successful Persuade Test (opposed by SAV Check), you may be able to ascertain one of an NPC’s motivations (GM discretion).
 If you are able to weaponize this knowledge against the NPC with an appeal or insult to their interests, the GM may apply a modifier to your social skill test.
-Similarly, you may unknowingly touch upon an NPC's motivations when dealing with them, thus acquiring a modifier depending on whether you support/encourage their interests or conflict with them.
+Similarly, you may unknowingly touch upon an NPC’s motivations when dealing with them, thus acquiring a modifier depending on whether you support/encourage their interests or conflict with them.

 <!-- CLEANED blockquote class="table" -->